 Merchant cash advance (MCA) is the quickest and expensive type of coffee shop financing.
 If you need quick cash with bad credit score, a cash advance allows you to get the capital in exchange for a fixed percentage of your future credit/debit card sales.
 Since most coffee shops works on credit cards now and if you can make a large percentage of your daily income, and can bear daily deduction, a merchant cash advance is the best option for a short-term funding.

 - Bank statements (proof of a coffee shop’s cash flow)

 The Bottom Line

 The bottom line is before opening a coffee shop, you need to understand why you need the money in order to evaluate how you get it.
-How early you need money and the effort you made along with your personal creditworthiness all contributes to your loan application.
-You need to ensure your expectations are realistic are in line with the small business loan options.
+How early you need money and the effort you made along with your personal creditworthiness all contribute to your loan application.
+You need to ensure your expectations are really are in line with the small business loan options.
 This will helps you to match your expectations with the right financing type that will help you grow.